DSAutomations/dockerhass-docs/dockerpidocs.md

                       python-dev \
                       python-pip -y
 ```
-Next let's add a repository for us to pull the latest docker packages from, and alos, we'll make it so that packages signed by the docker project are permitted to run.
+Next let's add a repository for us to pull the latest docker packages from, and also, we'll make it so that packages signed by the docker project are permitted to run.
 ```
 echo "deb https://download.docker.com/linux/raspbian/ stretch stable" | sudo tee -a /etc/apt/sources.list curl -fsSL https://yum.dockerproject.org/gpg | sudo apt-key add -